-Of the 500+ Byzantine churches in Cappadocia, 98% are the famous cave churches carved out from the rock.
+Of the 500+ Byzantine churches in Cappadocia, the vast majority are the famous cave churches carved out from the rock.
 Cappadocia also has several impressive masonry churches—physical buildings constructed above ground with cut stones.

 About 15 masonry churches remain in Cappadocia.
 There were surely many more masonry churches, but subsequent generations dismantled them to reuse their stones for new building projects.
 All the church once had tall central domes, but Kizil Kilise (Güzelyurt) has the only surviving dome.
 This church and Canlı Kılıse (Aksaray) are the two most impressive to visit.

 Andaval Church is a well-preserved medieval Byzantine church with a long, fascinating history.
 The large stone church from 1000 AD was built inside a pre-existing 6th-century basilica and above a Hittite religious site, and then dynamited in the 1970s.
-For more, https://www.cappadociahistory.com/post/andaval-church-nigde
+For more, visit the site: https://www.cappadociahistory.com/post/andaval-church-nigde

 Karagedik (Ihlara Valley)